Russians press assault on eastern Ukrainian city

 Elsewhere, investigators combed through the wreckage from a Russian airstrike early Friday on residential areas near the Ukrainian port of Odesa that killed 21 people.

+Ukrainian Prosecutor-General Iryna Venediktova said the investigators were recovering fragments from missiles that struck an apartment building in the small coastal town of Serhiivka.
+They also were taking measurements to determine the trajectory of the weapons, she said.

+“We are taking all the necessary investigative measures to determine the specific people guilty of this terrible war crime,” Venediktova said.

-Ukrainian President Volodymyr Zelenskyy said three anti-ship missiles struck an apartment building in the small town of Serhiivka, The victims of Friday’s attack also included four family members at a coastal campsite that took a hit as well, he said.
+Ukrainian President Volodymyr Zelenskyy said three anti-ship missiles struck “an ordinary residential building, a nine-story building” housing about 160 people.
+The victims of Friday’s attack also included four members of a familystaying at a “typical” seaside campsite, he said.

 ‘I emphasize: this is a deliberate direct Russian terror, and not some mistake or an accidental missile strike,” Zelenskyy said.